okwareddevnest/gitok/scripts/README.md

 ---

-💡 **Pro Tip:** Use descriptive commit messages for better auto-generated changelogs!
+💡 **Pro Tip:** Use descriptive commit messages for better changelogs!